 The SSC Three-Year Plan will help the SSC and the Council to project the SSC workload in a three-year horizon.
 This may include action items that are already ongoing, upcoming actions, scientific products anticipated for review, scientific workshop development, and other projects that would generate scientific products to support fishery management decisions.
 Additional items may be added to the plan as new management priorities emerge.
-The plan is structured on a four meeting outlook to map the formation of the working groups as needed.
+The plan is structured on a four meeting outlook to map the formation of the different working groups that shall meet before the SSC meeting.

-The SSC Three-Year Plan for 2024 to 2026 will focus on the following thematic areas:
+The SSC Three-Year Plan for 2024 to 2026 will focus on the following items under each of the following thematic areas [restructuring in progress]: